‘Deeply troubling’: Last year’s record homicide spike continuing into 2021

-Criminal justice experts are warning that the rise in U.S. homicides from 2020 — which was the biggest one-year increase in 60 years — is continuing into this year.
+Criminal justice experts are warning that the rise in homicides in 2020, the biggest one-year increase in 60 years, is continuing into this year.

-FBI statistics show U.S. homicides jumped by nearly 30% last year compared to 2019, going from 16,669 to 21,570, and a new report released Monday suggests the deadly trend is not going away.
+FBI statistics show that homicides jumped by nearly 30% last year compared with 2019, from 16,669 to 21,570.
+A report released this week suggests the trend is rising.

-The Council on Criminal Justice report shows the number of homicides in 22 cities was 4% higher during the first nine months of this year compared to the same period in 2020 — and 36% higher than in 2019.
+The Council on Criminal Justice report shows that the number of homicides in 22 cities was 4% higher during the first nine months of this year than in the same period in 2020 and 36% higher than in 2019.

 “Homicide increases above and beyond normal seasonal changes remain deeply troubling and require immediate action from policymakers,” the D.C.-based nonpartisan think tank said.

-The report notes that the homicide numbers are still significantly lower than the historical peaks seen nationwide in the 1990s — but the surge in killings in some cities has been staggering.
+The report notes that the homicide numbers are significantly lower than the nationwide historical peaks of the 1990s, but the surge in some cities has been staggering.

-While some cities are seeing increases, others are breaking records.
-In the last 30 days, Indianapolis broke its homicide record of 215 set last year.
-Tucson, Arizona, broke its record of 79 in 2008 and Portland, Oregon, broke its record of 67 in 1987.
+While some cities are reporting increases in homicides, others are breaking records.
+In the past 30 days, Indianapolis broke its homicide record of 215 set last year.
+Tucson, Arizona, broke its record of 79 in 2008, and Portland, Oregon, broke its record of 67 in 1987.

-Cities that in 2020 bowed to the demands of activists demanding cuts to police budgets are now scrambling to undo those cuts.
+Cities that bowed to activists’ demands to cut police budgets in 2020 are now scrambling to reverse those changes.

-In Portland, where violent political protests have been fixtures on city streets for months, Mayor Ted Wheeler announced a public safety plan Nov.
-3 that includes adding 200 police officers to the force, which currently has 917 allotted positions — more than 100 of which are vacant.
+In Portland, where violent political protests have been fixtures on streets for months, Mayor Ted Wheeler announced a public safety plan on Nov.
+3 that includes adding 200 police officers to the force.
+The department has 917 allotted positions, more than 100 of which are vacant.

 “Many Portlanders no longer feel safe in their city,” said Mr. Wheeler, a Democrat.
 “Business owners have closed up shop for fear of doing business in high-risk areas.
-Commuters fear for their safety whether taking public transit or going by foot.
-Parents are scared to let their children play outside.”
+Commuters fear for their safety, whether taking public transit or going by foot.
+Parents are scared to let their children play outside.

-He added that, “There is such a thing as too few officers … and we’ve reached that point.”
+“There is such a thing as too few officers … and we’ve reached that point.”

-The proposal to put $5.2 million back into the Portland police budget comes 16 months after the city cut $15 million out amid nationwide calls for policing reforms after the May 2020 death of George Floyd, a Black man murdered in Minnesota police custody.
+The proposal to put $5.2 million back into the Portland police budget was made 16 months after the city cut $15 million from it.
+Activists nationwide were calling for policing reforms after the May 2020 death of George Floyd, a Black man who died in Minnesota police custody.

-In the nation’s capital Mayor Muriel Bowser, also a Democrat, made a similar proposal this summer to restore $11 million to the city’s police department budget to hire 170 more officers after budget cuts in 2020.
+In the District of Columbia, Mayor Muriel Bowser, a Democrat, offered a proposal this summer to restore $11 million to the Metropolitan Police Department budget to hire 170 more officers after budget cuts in 2020.

-“Last year, unfortunately, we saw a $15 million reduction in [the police] budget and because of that reduction we have not been able to keep the hiring pipeline in full effect,” Miss Bowser said during a public safety briefing on July 28.
+“Last year, unfortunately, we saw a $15 million reduction in [the police] budget, and because of that reduction, we have not been able to keep the hiring pipeline in full effect,” Miss Bowser said during a public safety briefing July 28.

-The District, a city of more than 705,000, has had 192 homicides this year through Tuesday, an increase of 12% from the 171 homicides during the same period last year.
+The city of more than 705,000 recorded 192 homicides this year through Tuesday, an increase of 12% from the 171 homicides during the same period last year.

 The D.C.
-Council in August approved $5 million of the mayor’s request for restored police funding, redirecting $6 million into “violence-interruption” programs.
+Council in August approved $5 million of the mayor’s request for restored police funding and redirected $6 million into “violence interruption” programs.

-Police Chief Robert J. Contee III warned the council then that without the funding for new hires, the department was on track to have only 3,460 police officers by next September — which would be “the smallest police force our growing city has had in more than two decades.”
+Police Chief Robert J. Contee III warned the council that without the funding for new hires, the department was on track to have only 3,460 police officers by next September.
+That would be “the smallest police force our growing city has had in more than two decades,” he said.

-As the number of officers in the city continues to drop, crime stats across several categories — including homicides — continue to surge.
+As the number of officers in the city declines, crime statistics across several categories, including homicides, are surging.

 Greggory Pemberton, president of the D.C.
 Police Union, told The Washington Times that the city is on pace to surpass the 198 killings recorded in 2020 — the highest number in 16 years.